Quick Career Match — Free 60-Question Test in 12 Minutes

 It is based on Holland Code (also called RIASEC), the most widely used vocational interest framework in the world.
 John Holland published the foundational research in 1959 and refined it across 60+ years.
 The U.S. Department of Labor uses Holland Code in the O*NET career database, which categorizes more than 900 occupations.
 JobCannon's test uses 60 validated items from the same public-domain Holland Code item pool that O*NET's Interest Profiler uses.
 Same science, different report.

 Discover your Quick Career Test profile.
-60 questions, 15 min, 100% free.
+60 questions, 15 min, free to take.

 Start Free Test